Immigration History

 Opposite the city are three islands, known as Ile Verte, Ile Ste.
 Helene, and Ile Ronde.
 The main ship channel passes on the west side of these islands.

 Under its position at the head of ocean navigation, Montréal has easily maintained its supremacy among the ports of Canada.
-It handles the larger share of Canadian traffic and a large amount of American traffic, including grain and miscellaneous freight moving to and from the Chicago district and other points in the West.
+It handles a larger share of Canadian and American traffic, including grain and miscellaneous freight moving to and from the Chicago district and other points in the West.

 The Canadian Pacific and National Railways serve the port, constituting Canada's two critical trunk line systems.
 It is the lower terminus of the St. Lawrence canals, utilizing which it receives large quantities of grain and other commodities.

 The entire port's waterfront is controlled by the National Harbor Board, which operates the facilities, including a belt line railway connecting them with the rail carriers.
-This control has enabled the port to proceed systematically with a comprehensive plan of port development.
+This control has enabled the port to proceed systematically with a comprehensive port development plan.

 While the maintenance and operation of this gallery system constitute an added expense in the loading out of grain as compared with elevators having loading spouts directly from the shipping bins, it is an expense that is justified by the advantages it possesses in lessening the time and cost of the ship in port.